hizbi-github/Drones/README.md

 ## Interesting comment from a user on Reddit

     "An octocopter would be easier (and possibly cheaper) for that much load capacity.

-For a 2kg airframe which is a bit optimistic including batteries, you'd want about 14kg max thrust for the best handling, so 1.75 per corner.
-You'd want somewhere in the region of 500W to 600W per motor to do that.
-80A speed controllers, then some big ass batteries to power it all, 3 x 5000mAh 3S 45c wired in parallel would be enough to get you about 5-10 minutes of flight without being overloaded.
-As for props, you're probably looking at 14" or so depending on the KV rating of the motors you get."
+    For a 2kg airframe which is a bit optimistic including batteries, you'd want about

+    14kg max thrust for the best handling, so 1.75 per corner.
+You'd want somewhere in

+    the region of 500W to 600W per motor to do that.
+80A speed controllers, then some

+    big ass batteries to power it all, 3 x 5000mAh 3S 45c wired in parallel would be

+    enough to get you about 5-10 minutes of flight without being overloaded.
+As for the

+    propellers, you're probably looking at 14" or so depending on the KV rating of the

+    motors you get."

 # Important Drone Data in a Spreadsheet (not mine)